rsksmart/rootstock-quick-start-guide/README.md

 ## What You Will Learn

-By following cloning this repository and following the quickstart guide, you will learn:
+By cloning this repository and following the quickstart guide, you will learn:

 - How to set up a Hardhat project and configure it for the Rootstock network
 - How to create, compile, test, and deploy a simple ERC20 token contract using Hardhat and OpenZeppelin